Multidisciplinary

 Photography

-Rebecca’s practice is constantly evolving.
-Moving between painting, photography and sculpture, it is apparent that with time the transition between the three genres is becoming more fluid and the subject and medium often can overlap or inform.
 Photography is an area that Rebecca has recently started to explore.
-In the past four years Rebecca has been a finalist in the 2018, 2020 and 2022 Percival Photographic Portrait Prize, 2019 Prospect Art Prize, 2020 Lethbridge Small Scale Art Award and the 2022 Du Rietz Art Award.
+She has been a finalist in the 2018, 2020 and 2022 Percival Photographic Portrait Prize, 2019 Prospect Art Prize, 2020 Lethbridge Small Scale Art Award and the 2022 Du Rietz Art Award.

 Sculpture